 Don't put: "Integrated business services" or "we help businesses", because these don't mean much and force the impatient person to scroll for more; you may (and probably will) lose them.
 Instead, put "Accounting and Financial Services" or "Taxation specialists".

 See my website screenshot, below.
-People know exactly what I do immediately: Copywriting and Marketing solutions.
+People know exactly what I do immediately.

 Now, before you scoff or think this is being too extreme, think about when you last looked for something.

 If you searched: "plumber in Chatswood", and the first website you clicked on said, "Home services for all of your needs", you may be tempted to hit back, and click the next one, which actually says "Chatswood Plumber."